Marcellis/mad-codelabs/docs/level3-task2/level3-task-2.md

 Android has created an implementation of Java’s `Serializable` which is called `Parcelable`.
 To make the Portal object `Parcelable` we will be using Kotlin’s `Parcelize` annotation.

 For more information: check this [link](https://developer.android.com/kotlin/parcelize).
-The `kotlin-parcelize` plugin is enabled by default.
+The `kotlin-parcelize` plugin should be enabled by default.
+If you are having problems make sure that you have  `id kotlin-android-extensions` in your plugins, and it must be after `id kotlin-android'.

 We can now pass the `Portal object` from one fragment using a `Bundle`.
 Later on within the other fragment we can do a `setFragmentResultListener` and call `bundle.getParcelable<Portal>()`.